DavidDeBels/NotionClient/README.md

 ## Introduction

 NotionClient is a native iOS & macOS SDK for [Notion's official API](https://developers.notion.com/).
-NotionClient converts all API JSON objects to native Foundation objects.
-API responses are automatically converted to Foundation objects making it a lot easier to read the data coming from Notion.
+API responses are automatically converted to native Foundation objects making it a lot easier to read the data coming from Notion.
 Those same Foundation objects can then be modified and sent back to the API to update the objects.
-Several objects also have convenience initializers for the most common use cases, e.g. setting a text property with just 1 string in 1 color.
+Most objects also have convenience initializers for the most common use cases, e.g. setting a text property with just 1 string in 1 color.

 This way, there is never any need to deal with Notion's complex JSON structure directly.